wallytutor/Kompanion/docs/setup-general.md

 For each of the applications you will install, make sure to perform the following generic steps:

-1. Download the portable version of the application, generally a `.zip` file, and save it to `downloads`.
+1. Download the portable version of the application, generally a `.zip` compressed file, and save it to `downloads/`.
+Sometimes the normal installer of an application already supports portable mode.

 2. Extract the compressed file to a dedicated folder under `apps/` directory.